ccnmtl/upgrayedd/README.md

 ## Runner

 To support ad hoc task needs, an additional `runner.py` script was added.
 Runner allows you to execute individual tasks across repositories like checking out a branch, then executing `make`.
-Runner also supports merging matching pull requests using the GitHub api.
-To use this feature, you'll need to generate a [personal access token](https://github.com/settings/tokens).

 ### Runner Tasks